 Feature: Country music

-Benefit: It’s America’s (and especially in our region) favorite music genre and the Tri State’s had a relationship with WRUL and it’s country format for about 40 years now (since 1974).
+Benefit: It’s America’s (and especially in our region) favorite music genre and the Tri State’s had a relationship with WRUL and it’s country format since 1974.

 Feature: Tri State News

 Benefit: WROY/WRUL and wrul.com are Southeastern Illinois residents first choice for news.
 Pair that with the fact that commercials from businesses that sponsor news broadcasts are often seen as the most credible and trusted ads.

 Feature: Professional Quality Creative Commercials